quixio/quix-streams/docs/api-reference/csharp/SecurityOptions.SecurityOptions(string,string,string,SaslMechanism).md

 `saslMechanism` [SaslMechanism](SaslMechanism.md 'QuixStreams.Streaming.Configuration.SaslMechanism')

-The SASL mechanism to use
+The SASL mechanism to use.
+Defaulting to ScramSha256